nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

   additionalResources:
     git:
       # The name of the code repository storing pipeline resources
-      # If the codeRepo is the same as 'pipelineSource', this indicates that the pipeline resources and the pipeline are stored in the same code repository.
+      # If the codeRepo is the same as the pipelineSource, this indicates that the pipeline resources and the pipeline are stored in the same code repository.
-      # If the codeRepo is different from 'pipelineSource',
+      # If the codeRepo is different from the pipelineSource,
       # this indicates that the pipeline resources are stored in a separate code repository, which is suitable for scenarios like multiple pipelines sharing resources.
       # In this case, the pipeline resource repository needs to be authorized to the pipeline to ensure the successful creation of pipeline resources.
       codeRepo: coderepo-sc-demo-$suffix